syncfusion-content/javascript-docs/js/api/ejRTE.md

-Shows Custom Table in the RTE.
+Shows the Custom Table in the RTE.

 Default Value: